 Choosing a Sustainable Poly Mailer

-EcoPackables offers a range of sustainable mailer solutions, including recycled plastic, compostable, kraft, and ocean-bound plastic mailers.
+EcoPackables offers a range of sustainable mailer solutions, including recycled plastic, compostable, and kraft mailer options.

-Recycled plastic poly mailers help advance a circular economy by reducing reliance on virgin plastic, with our Ocean-Bound mailer achieving the same goal.
-Compostable versions are designed to break down in both home and industrial composting environments, and Kraft mailers can be recycled curbside.
+Recycled plastic poly mailers help advance a circular economy by reducing reliance on virgin plastic.
+Compostable versions are designed to break down in both home and industrial composting environments, and kraft mailers can be recycled curbside.